m-lego/m65/notes/index.md

     * cheap(ish), till switches and keycaps.

-!!! failure "this project is not"
+!!! danger "this project is not"

     * end game